Anietz/ffmpeg-image-extractor/README.md

 ## Test

 Integration and unit test were both added to ensure the application is reliable and produce efficient result.
-To run the test. execute the command below
+To run the test, execute the command below

 ```bash
 npm run test